cbrennanpoole/Qualitative-Self/README.md

     - Approximately 4 to 6 million pounds in-bound break tonnage due-in nightl
     - Associate shift composition of
     100-125 hourly dock associates,
-        2. No less than 120 line-haul drivers,
+        1. No less than 120 line-haul drivers,
-        3. Over 100 local drivers and totaling
+        2. Over 100 local drivers and totaling
-        4. Nearly 400 Atlanta domicile associates.
+        3. Nearly 400 Atlanta domicile associates.
+2. Trend analysis, demand-planning, and overall statistical analysis of seasonal trends in tonnage and seasonal workforce issues helping to
+    - identify patterns to develop a proposal for new due service schedule for linehaul runs or
+    - eliminate existing schedule by building loads with multi-point destinations, and
+    - increase hiring efforts earlier than strategy had set - forth (hiring in Jan and Feb to have a cross-functionally proficient unit of part - time associates to cover the seasonal up-tick in vacation requests that aligned with school season and seasonality of vacationing for the nation Saia was expected to service (This is US, not the current US; correction : This was US, no mas - unfortunately for US).
+3. Implement
+    - six-sigma management principles,
+    - Pull just-in-time (J.I.T.) workflow models
+        1. Yard hostler changes in standard work process.
+        2. Shift dock stand to areas more conducive to the employee than the supervisor-of-responsibility (bottoms up again).
+    - Support upper - management goals and regional management expectations by offering the terminal perspective at quarterly meetings, and
+        1. Develop staff to fall-in-line helping to further achieve the goal of
+            - Always on A / B testing,
+            - Real - time human resources establishing a body of
+        2. Continuous 'integration / improvement'.
-2. Craft operations strategy aligning organizations vision with operations team and associates.
+4. Craft operations strategy aligning organizations vision with operations team and associates.
     - 1st day introduction issued a challenge to perform as one unit and single team.
         1. With a command to excellence, and
         2. Mission to take pride in the job.
         3. Promising to return to an open door management policy.
             - Address all inquires
             - Committment to resolve pre-existing & future (if warranted) concerns.
-3. Explore the underlying issues affecting the workforce;
+5. Explore the underlying issues affecting the workforce;
     - Active listening in individual and group information gathering sessions;
     - Analyze and identify anomalies and outliers,
     - Continuous observation and perspective taking until identification of root cause(s) could be established;